julian-borges/breast-cancer-ai-misclassification-/README.md

 ## How to Run:
 1. Open the Colab notebook
-2. Upload your CSV when prompted
+2. Upload provided CSV when prompted (Ask)

 ## Summary:
 ###This pipeline: